 As it is always nice to put a name to a face, we will be bringing you a series of interviews with our directors, managers and consultants based across France which gives you – our clients, an insight into where they are based, their experience and why they love their particular areas they are responsible for.

 Tim Swannie, is originally from Harrogate in the North of England.
-He emigrated to the French Riviera in 2003.
-Tim started Home Hunts with Francois in 2005, and is based in our Riviera office although he is constantly travelling.
+He emigrated to the French Riviera in 2004.
+Tim started Home Hunts with Francois in 2005, and is based on the French Riviera, although he is constantly travelling.